Asset Tokenization

 Fractional Ownership

-Tokenized mortgages can be divided into smaller units, potentially allowing a broader range of investors to participate in mortgage markets.
+Tokenized mortgages can be divided into smaller units, potentially allowing broader investor participation in mortgage markets.
 Currently, mortgage-backed securities have high minimum investment thresholds that exclude smaller investors.

 Caveat: Fractional ownership of mortgage tokens would still be subject to securities regulations.
-The SEC's framework for tokenized securities is still evolving, and there are significant compliance requirements for any platform offering these products.
+The SEC's framework for tokenized securities is evolving, and compliance requirements for platforms offering these products are significant.

 Challenges and Risks